 TRIBAL CLASH 2019: FORMAT CHANGE

 As Tribal Clash grows in scale and popularity it has become necessary to make some format changes.
-These changes will come into effect in 2019 and we firmly believe they will improve the competition not detract from it.
+These changes will come into effect in our European events in 2019 and we firmly believe they will improve the competition not detract from it.
 As you will learn below Tribal Clash will become both more inclusive and safer while at the same time becoming more challenging and exciting.
 This article is intended to explain the changes, the reasons behind them, what they mean to you, and why you shouldn’t fear them!